Bai Qi — An Exceptional Marshal and God of War in History of China

-Bai Qi had long been resented by people of other six kingdoms, especially the State Zhao.
+Bai Qi had long been resented by people of the other six kingdoms, especially the State Zhao.

 However, he was quite respected by the people of the State Qin.
-He brought his people with victory, and had only killed trained soldiers in the battlefields, never civilians.
+He brought his people with victory and had only killed trained soldiers on the battlefields, never civilians.

 Many emperors of the following dynasties also respected and memorized Bai Qi as one of the most remarkable generals in the history of China.

 As an extraordinary general that was excellent at the war of annihilation, Bai Qi's prediction, calculation, and movement in every battle were always extremely accurate and remarkable.